DFHack/dfhack/docs/Plugins.rst

 Makes cats just *multiply*.
 It is not a good idea to run this more than once or twice.

+.. _createitem:

 createitem
 ==========
+Use `modtools/create-item` - this plugin is deprecated and will be removed soon.

 Allows creating new items of arbitrary types and made of arbitrary materials.
 By default, items created are spawned at the feet of the selected unit.